Kalytheos/Huffman-Compressor/README.md

 - [Huffman Coding - Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding)
 - Huffman, D. A. (1952).
 "A Method for the Construction of Minimum-Redundancy Codes"

-## 👤 Author

-Project developed as part of the Algorithms course.

 ## 📄 License

 This project is open source and available for educational purposes.

----

-**Questions or suggestions?** Feel free to open an issue or contribute to the project.